AdobeDocs/campaign-classic.en/help/configuration/using/about-web-tracking.md

 * identifier of the internet user who clicked, via the session cookie,
 * additional information such as the business volume generated.

+To track opens, a 0x0 tracking pixel/image, embedded at the bottom of the email, contains a link to the Adobe Campaign redirect server along with a unique code that is generated based on message ID, delivery ID, and trackingURL ID.

 The following diagram shows the stages of the dialog between the client and the various servers.

 ![](assets/d_ncs_integration_webtracking_structure1.png)